eelcocramer/node-bluetooth-serial-port/README.md

 ## LICENSE

-This module is available under a [FreeBSD license](http://opensource.org/licenses/BSD-2-Clause), see also the [LICENSE file](https://raw.github.com/eelcocramer/node-bluetooth-serial-port/master/LICENSE) for details.
+This module is available under a [FreeBSD license](http://opensource.org/licenses/BSD-2-Clause), see the [LICENSE file](https://raw.github.com/eelcocramer/node-bluetooth-serial-port/master/LICENSE) for details.